Habeebah2013/libgng/doc/cd.rst

-FermatCD - Collision Detection
+SvobodaCD - Collision Detection
 ===============================

 Introduction
 -------------
-**FermatCD** is library for collision detection between arbitrary objects.
+**SvobodaCD** is library for collision detection between arbitrary objects.
-FermatCD is being developed by `Daniel Fiser <http://www.danfis.cz>`_ and it is part of the **fermat** library.
+SvobodaCD is being developed by `Daniel Fiser <http://www.danfis.cz>`_ and it is part of the **svoboda** library.

-FermatCD is fast, flexible and robust and it enables to perform a collision detection between arbitrary objects composed of several primitive types such as box, capsule, cylinder, sphere or triangular mesh.
+SvobodaCD is fast, flexible and robust and it enables to perform a collision detection between arbitrary objects composed of several primitive types such as box, capsule, cylinder, sphere or triangular mesh.

-The features of FermatCD are:
+The features of SvobodaCD are:
     - Collision primitives: sphere, box, capsule, cylinder, plane
     - Its own triangular mesh implementation faster or comparable to `OPCODE <http://www.codercorner.com/Opcode.htm>`_ or `Rapid <http://gamma.cs.unc.edu/OBB/>`_
     - Minkowski Portal Refinement (MPR) algorithm for collision detection between pair of arbitrary convex shapes that is faster than commonly used GJK (Gilbert-Johnson-Keerti) algorithm